Swede on trial for murder after DNA hit on genealogy site

 Nyqvist, whose brother was also briefly a suspect based on the DNA match, later confessed to the double murder.

-Aged 21 at the time of the murders, he admitted during police interrogations to obsessive thoughts about killing and that he chose his victims randomly, first stabbing the boy and then the woman, who had witnessed the boy's stabbing.
+Aged 21 at the time, he admitted to obsessive thoughts about killing and that he chose his victims randomly, first stabbing the boy and then the woman.

-Medical experts have concluded Nyqvist suffers from a serious psychiatric disorder and did so at the time of the crime.
+Medical experts have concluded he suffers from a serious psychiatric disorder and did so at the time of the crime.
 If convicted, he will be sentenced to psychiatric care.

 © 2020 AFP